Family Feud Myanmar

 Family Feud Myanmar (မိသားစုပြိုင်ပွဲ) is a Burmese Reality television game show presented by Kaung Htet Zaw where two families compete to name the most popular responses to survey questions in order to win cash and prizes.
-It is based on American Gameshow Family Feud.
+It is based on American Gameshow Family Feud with the aesthetics sharing in common with the British version.
 It has been airing on Channel 7 since 2016.

 Game format

 Four contestants from two families compete for money and prizes.
 Each turn begins with an active “face-to-face” question between two opposing competitors.
 Host asked a survey of 100 people previously.
 Some of the ratings are popularly covered by the survey's response to the board.
 Contestant of the first click of a buzz-in will answer first and contestant will not answer, or if the answer will not be the most answered, the other contestant is opportunity to win the higher answer.
 The winning family can choose to answer the question themselves or give it to try for their opposite competitors.
 Then the family that answers the question must try to win by predicting all the remaining hidden answers.
 If they fail three times without giving a response or without responding within three seconds, their opponents are once again given the opportunity to "steal" points by guessing the remaining hidden answers.
 If competitors have the opportunity to "steal" points, the question must be answered only by their team leader.
 The captain of the team is the final decision.
 Tell us what the answer is.
 The remaining hidden answers were revealed on an unreleased board.

 Although one family can control a question, members do not allow discussion of possible answers.
 Each person must respond individually.
 However, the opposing family can make preparations for the "steal" team, and their captain must respond when such effort is made.

 In the survey of 100 fans, only the answer will be true.
 If you can answer all of the questions, you will get all the points.
 On the answer board, the number of answers is reduced and the game is doubled or tripled as the game progresses.
 The family with the most points wins the family contest through the two single points questions have 8 answers and 7 answer, two double points questions have 6 answers and 5 answers, a triple point question has 3 answers and the answer can be failed only one time.
 The first family that reaches the point of 300 can win the game early.
 The family must continue to compete in Big Money.